joinbox/infect-api/README.md

 ### configuring the application

-edit the config.js config file, the values should beself explaining. questions? ask michael@joinbox.com
+edit the config.js config file, the values should be self explaining. questions? ask michael@joinbox.com